Post-Stroke Rehabilitation

 -Musculoskeletal Assessment + Stretching

-Research suggests that regular massage lowers blood pressure and heart rate in stroke patients, and also eases anxiety.
-Massage can help with stress reduction and combat feelings of depression that are common emotional health concerns among stroke patients.
+It is believed regular massage may help lower blood pressure and heart rate in stroke patients, and also ease anxiety.
+Massage may also help with stress reduction and combat feelings of depression that are common emotional health concerns among stroke patients.
 For both mental and physical well-being, keeping stress and depression under control is an important part of stroke recovery.